 You can learn more about bipolar disorder and find support with these resources:

 - The National Alliance on Mental Illness (NAMI) provides more information about bipolar disorder.

 - You can use the Find a Psychiatrist database from the American Psychiatric Association to find a psychiatrist in your region.

 - The Depression and Bipolar Support Alliance offers free online support groups and other information.

-If you’re interested in seeking further help, but you’re unsure where to start, check out our find help page.
+If you’re interested in seeking further help but are unsure where to start, check out our find help page.